FRENCH

 Avoid abbreviations such as cdlt, bàv, slt; these are often too familiar and best used when writing to someone you already know well.

-7. Write your own e-mails.
+7. Write your own e-mails

 Nowadays, there are many free and effective translation apps on the Internet.
 Like DeepL, for example.
 Nevertheless, it is better to write your e-mails yourself.
 That way you will make progress in French and give your e-mails a personal touch!